Notes on navigating the challenging territory of caregiving.

-Becoming a caregiver is one of the most important—and loving—things someone can do.
+Becoming a caregiver is one of the most important — and loving — things someone can do.
 While each individual’s cancer experience is unique, there are some caregiving tips that apply to nearly everyone.

 Listen and learn.
 During appointments, caregivers should take notes or, with the doctor’s permission, record the session.
 Unless the caregiver has permission from the patient to pursue a dialogue with the doctor, the patient should lead the conversation.
-Once the treatment plan has been determined by the medical team, the caregiver should get the plan in writing and ask questions about any points that are unclear.
+Once the treatment plan has been determined by the medical team, the patient and caregiver should get the plan in writing and ask questions about any points that are unclear.

 Be realistic about what’s ahead.
 Treatment can be emotionally and physically taxing, so caregivers shouldn’t minimize what they or their loved ones are going through.
-Patients react differently to treatments, and chemotherapy’s toll can be cumulative.
+Patients react differently to treatments, and the toll can be cumulative.
 Patients might feel fine at the outset of treatment, but could feel worse before starting to feel better.

 Perform simple acts of kindness.
 Small gestures can make a big difference.